 Circle: I use a circle in the margin beside my prayer requests.
 An empty circle represents an unmet need.
 I love nothing more than going back and putting a check mark through that circle when God answers.
 I write the date and how He answered.
 I don’t record all of my concerns and needs because, really?
 I could fill volumes.
 I speak most of those prayers and park them in my heart.
 But there are times and there are needs that overwhelm me and it’s those that I often record.

-- It helps me connect the dots.
-It’s fascinating to go back through older journals and see my overwhelming need one day and how God perfectly met that need on another.
 Just days after Dan died, I asked God whether we’d ever have joy again.
 I was so broken; I couldn’t imagine a life with joy.
 Days later, my journal shows how God answered so clearly and I tear up even now remembering how He reassured me that, yes, we would again have joy.
-What a perspective to see in my hurried handwriting the great despair and only days later to see God answer big.
+What a perspective to see in my hurried handwriting the great despair and only days later to see God’s clear and powerful answer.

 Do you keep a journal?
 Have you been wanting to start?
 Like that keepsake box of corsages and letters from your husband, journals are a forever record of God’s faithfulness and love to you.